victormc13/holbertonschool-low_level_programming/hello_world/README.md

 	script that compiles a C file and creates an executable named `cisfun`.

 	The C file name will be saved in the variable `$CFILE`

+## 4-puts.c
+	A C program that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.

+	Use the function `puts`
+	You are not allowed to use `printf`
+	Your program should end with the value `0`